-CIBUL has been pursuing a research strategy based on teamwork and co-authorship, well suited to the multidisciplinary nature of its field.
+CIBUL's research strategy is based on teamwork and co-authorship, reflecting the multidisciplinary nature of the field of international business.
 Members of the centre have published their research in leading academic journals including the Journal of International Business Studies, Research Policy, Management International Review, Organization Studies, Journal of Business Research and Journal of World Business.

 - Theme 1: The global determinants and impact of foreign direct investment

 This theme examines the interface between regional economic integration, economic performance, competitiveness and development; regional economic integration as a national strategy to attract FDI; national and regional level spillovers from inward FDI; inter-industry spillover effects from inward FDI; spillover effects from outward FDI; globalisation and effects on the local economy of Yorkshire.

 - Theme 2: The strategy of MNEs and countries - impact on home and host country development, productivity and competitiveness